Holiday houses in Dover

 Architect Designed Coastal Retreat with Views

-PatrickRating, 5 stars5 days ago
+PatrickRating, 5 stars2 weeks ago

 The overall house was amazing.
 Very clean and equipped.
 Peaceful environment.
 Wake up to a beautiful scenery.
 Lisa was very responsive.
 Just 6 min to nearest gas station or supermarket.
 Definitely recommend!